Andr3wcr0z/learning-projects/README.md

 ### The 'learning.sh' shellscript is a script I made to direct me to my learning directory
 ## Rust directory is based on the Rust book from the rust [website](https://rust-lang.org ).
 (Some programs will be the exact replica, and some will be different or unique)

+## Screenshot of what the learning.sh shellscript does:
 ![Screenshot1](screenshot1.png)